 Medford Massachusetts is a medium-sized city of 56,000 people located just 5 miles northwest of Boston.
 Originally settled in 1630, Medford incorporated as a city in 1892.
 Medford has a rich history, a diverse population, and numerous buildings with historic designations.
 One third of Medford is open space, and Mystic River flows through the center of the City.
 Medford is a MA Green Community and has many energy firsts including the First Municipal Climate Action Plan in Massachusetts and the first municipal scale wind turbine in the Commonwealth.

 The City of Medford is committed to reducing its building energy usage 20% by 2020.
-In addition, the City has made a commitment to the Commonwealth of Massachusetts to reduce its energy use across all sectors by 20% by 2014 (based 2009 baseline measurements).
-Projects currently in the pipeline to aid in this commitment include lighting, HVAC and weatherization projects at Medford High School, a 500,000 square foot facility.
-Additionally, the City has approved funding to upgrade the heating systems at all 5 of the City’s Fire Stations, and the City is working with the State Department of Conservation and Recreation to install a low-e ceiling in the City-managed ice rink.
+In addition, the city has made a commitment to the Commonwealth of Massachusetts to reduce its energy use across all sectors by 20% by 2022, based on 2009 baseline measurements.
+Projects in the pipeline include heating system upgrades at our Public Safety Building, and upgrades to LED lighting and modern controls throughout municipal and school buildings.